 So when the Holy Spirit led us to combine our Christian faith and the keto diet, we did so in hopes of finding lasting transformation.

-To say we needed God’s intervention is putting it mildly.
-When we followed the Holy Spirit’s prompting to we got on the path to real transformation.
+To say we needed God’s intervention is to put it mildly.
+When we followed the Holy Spirit’s prompting, we got on the path to real transformation.

 I love how supportive and encouraging this group of believers is.
 It’s exciting to see how people are transforming their lives by combining this lifestyle with the Christian faith.